The infographic from Digital Marketing Philippines breaks down metrics into traffic building metrics, conversion metrics, and revenue metrics.

 Your traffic sources also give you a good idea of how your marketing strategy is going.
 Getting lots of direct visits means you’re doing a good job of publicizing your web address and building a strong reputation for your brand.
 Getting lots of referral traffic means you’re doing a good job of blogger outreach and getting other websites to link with yours.
 Getting lots of organic traffic means your SEO is going well.
 If you’re not getting enough traffic from any one of these major traffic sources, it’s time to revisit your strategy to build traffic from other sources.

 Must-have metrics #3: Mobile

 Consumers love their smartphones and tablets.
 But, these devices offer limited real estate for websites and owners must accommodate the smaller screen size.
-Most sites, like mine, are responsive, which means the content automatically scales down to fit in whatever screen size the user has — and if you’re site isn’t responsive, Google will award penalties.
+Most sites, like mine, are responsive, which means the content automatically scales down to fit in whatever screen size the user has — and if your site isn’t responsive, Google will award penalties.

-But using a mobile device means more than a smaller screen size.
+But using a mobile device means more than smaller screen size.
 It likely means users are interested in different things.
 For instance, rather than looking for items on a mobile device, users are more likely interested in directions or a phone number.
 They’re more interested in viewing coupons or sale items than the most recent press release.
 And long-form content is really not what users want on their smartphones.

 If Google Analytics shows a lot of mobile traffic, you might consider developing a mobile app to customize the experience for mobile users versus having them struggle with a mobile website.

 One of my big concerns with mobile apps, is they don’t add much functionality.
 For instance, my Macy’s app doesn’t display coupons for in-store discounts.
-In contrast, the Target app let’s me shop for specials online — either with a mobile or computer — and stores all my coupons in a single, scannable image.
+In contrast, the Target app lets me shop for specials online — either with a mobile or computer — and stores all my coupons in a single, scannable image.

 Must-have metrics #4: Click-through rate